 9. It's great to be your own boss, but it sucks to be the only employee.
 Develop a plan or schedule you can live with to manage your workload.
 And don't forget to take breaks and do some digital detoxes every now and then.

 10. Expect to spend several hours a day doing the endless rounds on social media.
-Or, get social media helpers like Buffer, Crowdfire and Commun.it.
+Or, get social media helpers like Buffer and Crowdfire.
 They can help save time by scheduling updates for you and generating follow and unfollow reports.

-11. Be prepared for people you follow to either not follow you back or follow you and then unfollow you.
+11. Be prepared for people to unfollow you on social media.
+It's mostly a numbers game.
 Like Dita Von Teese said, “You can be the ripest, juiciest peach in the world, and there's still going to be somebody who hates peaches.”
 Likewise, don't feel obligated to follow accounts just because.
 I don't like to follow people that post pictures of abused or dead animals because it makes me sad to see that.

 12. You won't be earning the bigtime travel blogger salaries like those 5-10k a month guys.
 Maybe you will later, who knows.
 I don't know you.
 Set a monthly goal of what you want to earn each month and work towards your goal.
 It's a lot of hard work.
 You'll laugh, you'll cry, you'll scream, and sometimes all at the same time.
 But you got to put in the work to reap the rewards.